morkeltry/S3-demo/README.md

 * Test each others' security skills by trying to exceed the access you have on their app (this could be your partner or anyone who has started out on extras 1)

 #### Extras 2:
-* Compare Access Analyzer and Trusted Advisor's Bucket Permissions check
+* Compare Access Analyzer and Trusted Advisor's Bucket Permissions check.

 #### Before going home:
 * if you has accidentally exposed SECRET keys, make sure you revoke them!